 Following the principle, it is the instructor's responsibility to grade the students fairly by their performance during this course.
-The grade will be generally based on the homework, and can be fine-tuned by the student's participation in in-class and after-class discussions.
-There will be no midterm and no final.
+The grade for the Machine Learning Foundations class will be generally based on the homework scores; the grade for the Machine Learning Techniques class will be generally based on the homework and final project scores.
+The grades can be fine-tuned by the student's participation in in-class and after-class discussions.
+There will be no midterm nor final exams.